Rod Stewart's plea deal on battery charge falls through

 This is at least the second time a deal has fallen through in the case, which has also been delayed by the coronavirus pandemic.
 The Stewarts face a maximum penalty of a year in jail, although such a lengthy term would be unlikely.

-Neither prosecutors nor defense attorney Guy Fronstin immediately responded to calls and emails seeking comment.
+Prosecutors declined comment.
+Defense attorney Guy Fronstin did not immediately respond to calls and emails.

 They said the Stewarts were part of a group that tried to enter a private event in a children's area at the posh hotel, but were not allowed.
 The group, which included children, created a scene and would not leave, police said.